-Recognising prevention and control of HIV requires a multi-agency effort involving stakeholders; a National HIV/AIDS Policy Committee was formed in 2006.
-The current chairperson is Dr Amy Khor, Senior Minister of State for Health and the committee comprises the stakeholders from other relevant ministries and government agencies, healthcare institutions, and civil society.
-The Committee formulates national policies and provide strategic direction to prevent and control the disease.
+Recognising that the prevention and control of HIV requires a multi-agency effort involving stakeholders; a National HIV/AIDS Policy Committee was formed in 2006.
+The current chairperson is Dr Amy Khor, Senior Minister of State for Health and the committee comprises stakeholders from relevant ministries and government agencies, healthcare institutions, and the civil society.
+The Committee formulates national policies and provide strategic directions to prevent and control the disease.